 Our service is blended, with praise music at the beginning of the service and more traditional hymns sung later in the service.

 - Are you going to make me sing and raise my hands?

-Nope.
-But you’re very welcome to if you’re comfortable doing that.
+No…but you are very welcome to if you’re comfortable doing that.
 Whatever way you want to express your praise and worship, that’s just fine.
-And if you can’t sing, that’s okay, too.
-Just make a joyful “noise!”
+If you can’t sing, that’s okay, too, just make a joyful “noise!”